BUCS110-B1-Fall2024/final-project-michael/template_final_project-master/README.md

-:warning: Everything between << >> needs to be replaced (remove << >> after replacing)

 # Pong

 ## CS110 B1 Final Project Semester 1, 2024

 ## Team Members

 Michael Truong

-***

 ## Project Description

-A game of pong where opponents try to score in each other's goals.
+A game of pong where a player will try to keep the ball in play for as long as possible.
 There will be a ball and controllable walls.
-When the ball hits a wall, the ball will go the opposite direction
+When the ball hits a wall, the ball will go the opposite direction and the score will increase.
+There are two gamemodes, one for unlimited plays and the other where there are only two tries.

 ***